qasimkhalid/SBEO/Competency Questions.md

     ```

-**2. Devices and components of the indoor environment-related competency questions.**
+2. **Devices and components of the indoor environment-related competency questions.**

     What are the fire incident protection devices located at the same floor where a person is located?
     ```